 Jason Kofke understands a culture through images of what has been abandoned, discarded, or abrogated.
 He uses art as salvage ethnography to attribute meaning to events and artifacts of the past.
 His projects empathize with communal historical experiences and attempt to make sense of the present through a re-exploration of a common history.

 He earned his BFA in 2005 and MFA in 2010 from The Savannah College of Art and Design as well as a Visiting Scholar Recognition from the China Academy of Art.
-Though Kofke's studio is based in Manhattan, he travels frequently for residency programs and photography expeditions abroad.
+Though Kofke's studio is based in Atlanta, he travels frequently for residency programs and photography expeditions abroad.